TIGRLab/TIGRSlurm-Docs/README.md

 When you submit any job to our Kimel cluster, it goes to any one of the available partitions which you need to specify (moby is default).
 In general:

-- High moby - contains high performance computers
+- high-moby - contains high performance computers
-- Low moby - contains mid-tier performance computers
+- low-moby - contains mid-tier performance computers
-- Thunk - contains low performance computers
+- thunk - contains low performance computers
-- Moby - uses both High and Low moby computers
+- moby - contains all the cluster's computers
-- Cudansha - contains computers which have a usable GPU
+- cudansha - contains computers which have a usable GPU

-You can inspect which computers are available in each partition by opening up terminal and using `sinfo` which will display something like:
+You can inspect which computers are available in each partition by opening up a terminal emulator and using `[sinfo](https://slurm.schedmd.com/sinfo.html)` which will display something like:

 ```
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST